 Address - 301 Van Ness Avenue at Grove Street, San Francisco, CA.

 Ballet Box Office - The SF Ballet Box Office is open only on performance dates: Tuesday through Friday, 12pm to the first intermission; and Saturday and Sunday, 10am until the first intermission.
+During Nutcracker, the Box Office is open 10am until the evening intermission.

 Check room is located on the North and South side of the Lobby level.